 - Have a breath mint on the way there, but nothing in your mouth when you arrive: And, finish your coffee, soda or snack before you arrive!

 - Smile, introduce yourself and offer a firm handshake to everyone you meet: Once again, at each company you work for, you’re technically a representative of the agency.
 Put your best foot forward during your staffing agency interview, so they can trust you’ll do the same wherever they place you.

 - Be honest about your goals: If you are looking for a temp-to-permanent position, make sure they know that.
-If you are pursuing an education to further your professional development goals or one that relates to the type of temp job you want, speak up about it, with the goal of communicating the fact that you’d make a dedicated employee.
+If you’re pursuing an education to further your professional development goals or one that relates to the type of temp job you want, speak up about it, with the goal of communicating the fact that you’d make a dedicated employee.